 Ph.D., Boston University

-Religion: M. B. Rich professor
+Religion: M. B. Rich endowed chair and professor

 Pre-Ministry: M. B. Rich professor of religion

 Since 1970, Richard Hughes has taught courses in theology, ethics, comparative religions, and existential studies.
 He has published books and essays in the fields of theology, biblical studies, depth psychology, ethics, and law.
 An ordained United Methodist minister, Hughes has served churches in Massachusetts, Georgia, New Mexico, and Indiana; and he has worked in prison ministry and hospital chaplaincy.
 From 1976 until 1992 he was the Methodist theological consultant for the Pennsylvania Conference on Interchurch Cooperation and formulated ecumenical social policies in religious liberty, in vitro fertilization, and living will legislation.
 During the 1960s, he participated in the Civil Rights Movement, particularly in the Boston school desegregation struggle and the Selma Campaign; and currently he is a member of CHILD, Inc., i.e. Children's Healthcare is a Legal Duty, an organization devoted to the equal rights of children under the law.
 His Death and Dying course, begun in 1973, facilitated the formation of the local chapter of Hospice, as well as the Clinton-Lycoming county suicide prevention program.